-She went on to tell me that an “It” is an inanimate object or something without a shape or form, she encouraged me to abandon using “It” and to be more specific.
+She went on to tell me that an “It” is an inanimate object or something without a shape or form – she encouraged me to abandon using “It” and to be more specific.

-In other instances “It” has goaded me into picking myself up and taking on some of my greatest challenges and succeeding despite being I convinced that I faced insurmountable odds.
+In other instances “It” has goaded me into picking myself up and taking on some of my greatest challenges – and succeeding despite being convinced that I faced insurmountable odds.

-I am unsure if I should regard “It” as friend or foe, because it seems that it takes an impartial view to our relationship, but is it is a stretch to refer to what I have with “It” as a relationship?
+I am unsure if I should regard “It” as friend or foe, because it seems that “It” takes an impartial view to our relationship, but is it is a stretch to refer to what I have with “It” as a relationship?

-However, it is my contention that I am at a crossroads of doing something consequential and impactful in this segment of my life, but “It” won’t allow the clarity that I need to pass through its formidable defenses.
+However, it is my contention that I am at the crossroads of doing something consequential and impactful in this segment of my life, but “It” won’t allow the clarity that I need to pass through its formidable defenses.

 I woke up early this morning, because “It” started to make inroads into my sacred realm of sleep.

 I was oblivious to the chill in the air as I navigated throughout the city, in effort to leave “It” in my tailwind.

 I removed my helmet and had a seat on one the benches facing Baltimore Harbor and closed my eyes with the hope that “It” wouldn’t interrupt my moment of solace.